 Note the stock amount given is approximate.
 You may need a little more or less.
 If you end up needing more stock and you find yourself without, just use water or the cooking water from the asparagus.

 Gently stir in the Parmesan cheese, the remaining 1 teaspoon butter, and the asparagus.
 Add salt and pepper to taste.
 Add additional stock or liquid from asparagus if it needs to be moistened.
 Serve immediately.

 Left over Risotto?
 Try Arancini di Riso – some things are even better the second time around!

 - Asparagus: Varies wildly in price and condition in most areas of the country.
 At it’s best in the spring, the price drops to around $1.99 a bunch.
 I have seen it once for $1.49 a bunch one time in the past few years and that was several weeks ago.
 I find the fresh so much better than the frozen, I don’t ever buy it any other way.
-This week, I’ll pay $2.29 a bunch.
+If Asparagus is not at a great price, use something else…peas, perhaps.

 - Olive Oil: If you’ve been reading my blog, you should have the olive oil info down by now, but just in case: Buy small bottles with coupons when they are on sale.
 Look for two for one sales and use a coupon on each bottle if your store allows it, and definitely use it on you store’s double coupon days if you have them.
 I plan on paying about 8 cents an ounce.
 You can find coupons often on coupons sites, manufacturer sites and even on hang tags for pasta in your store.
 Cost: 16 cents.